vdaranze/vdaranze/README.md

 - 👋 Hi, I’m Vic de Aranzeta
-- 👀 I’m interested in culture, history, and animals
+- 👀 I’m interested in culture, history, video games, and animals
 - 🌱 I’m currently learning front end engineering, html and css and digging into python
 - 💞️ I’m looking to collaborate on climate projects and things about plants and bees, I'm also learning how to design a platformer video game
 - 📫 How to reach me www.linkedin.com/in/vicdearanzeta